Systemd: Forks and alternative implementations

-Fork of components
+Forks of components

 eudev

 In 2012, the Gentoo Linux project created a fork of udev in order to avoid dependency on the systemd architecture.
 The resulting fork is called eudev and it makes udev functionality available without systemd.
 A stated goal of the project is to keep eudev independent of any Linux distribution or init system.
 In 2021, Gentoo announced that support of eudev would cease at the beginning of 2022.
 An independent group of maintainers have since taken up eudev.

 elogind

-Elogind is the systemd project's "logind", extracted out to be a standalone daemon.
+Elogind is the systemd project's "logind", extracted to be a standalone daemon.
 It integrates with PAM to know the set of users that are logged into a system and whether they are logged in graphically, on the console, or remotely.
 Elogind exposes this information via the standard org.freedesktop.login1 D-Bus interface, as well as through the file system using systemd's standard /run/systemd layout.
 Elogind also provides "libelogind", which is a subset of the facilities offered by "libsystemd".
 There is a "libelogind.pc" pkg-config file as well.

-consolekit2
+Alternatives to components

+ConsoleKit2

 ConsoleKit was forked in October 2014 by Xfce developers wanting its features to still be maintained and available on operating systems other than Linux.
 While not ruling out the possibility of reviving the original repository in the long term, the main developer considers ConsoleKit2 a temporary necessity until systembsd matures.
-Development ceased in December 2017 and the project may be defunct.